ArcadeHustle/WatermelonPapriumDump/README.md

 The Datenmeister serves as the central piece of technology driving the Paprium cart.
 The only problem is, that it does not exist, at all.
 In reality, it is just handful of common components.<br>
 https://twitter.com/MyLifeInGaming/status/1341092115250630656

+Any Paprium ROM archival efforts would have to revolve around exploiting weaknesses in the "DT128M16VA1LT" components.

 ### DT128M16VA1LT parts related to data storage, and game logic.
 The actual technology in the ficticious "DT128M16VA1LT" from the Paprium cart is made up of known ICs that are succeptable to known weaknesses, and potential attacks.
 Being beneath black goop does not at all make the chips impervious to attack.<br>

+It should in practice be trivial to interface with each of the major componets.
+The major hurdle right now is physical access to each component, or it's pinout due to the black epoxy.

 #### Intel® MAX 10 FPGAs
 Altera 10M02SCU169C8G FPGA (UBGA169)<br>